-The Big Bend region includes lots of different habitats.
+The Big Bend and Devil’s River regions include lots of different habitats.
 Down at the river to up in the mountains, we see a lot of different wildlife, some only found around here.

 A collection of photos and videos, some by Angell Expeditions and some submitted by clients.
 A good representation of the unique and diverse wildlife in Texas’ Big Bend region.
 Most animals in the desert are nocturnal, but mornings and evenings can still be good times for spotting critters of all kinds!

 Thank you for the trip down the Rio Grande yesterday.
 We all had a ball!
 It was an adventure our kids will never forget.
 And speaking of kids, you and Mike were SAINTS!
 I’ve attached a photo of the paddle board at capacity.
 Those animals are hard to corral and you did it with ease.

 When I get home I will write a review on TripAdvisor, but I just wanted you to know that it really made our trip out here complete.
 Thank you again and take care!

 Adult javelina traipsing around the Teepees rest area in Big Bend Ranch State Park.
 Javelina resemble pigs but in actuality are Peccaries, related to deer.

 A coyote loping down the side of the road in Big Bend National Park.
 “Sit!”

 Gopher snakes are not poisonous, and this 4 1/2 foot snake is a Sonoran Gopher Snake.
 Found mostly in this region, they are pretty impressive.
 Tours will sometimes see snakes, coyotes, javelina, bobcat, deer, and if you are really lucky, a bear or mountain lion.